-After the dual-branch demoiré process, we can get the clean representation $\hat{\boldsymbol{I}_l}$ and $\hat{\boldsymbol{I}_h}$.Normally, according to Eq.~\ref{eq: fd}, the final output is calculated as
+After the dual-branch demoiré process, we can get the clean representation $\hat{\boldsymbol{I}_l}$ and $\hat{\boldsymbol{I}_h}$.
+Normally, according to Eq.~\ref{eq: fd}, the final output is calculated as

-But this traditional composition process can not fuse the two branch effectively, as the reconstruction error on the same area on the low and high frequency will further lead to more severe distortions.
+But this traditional composition process cannot fuse the two branches effectively, as the reconstruction error in the same area on the low and high frequency will further lead to more severe distortions.
 So we instead design a learnable Frequency Composition Transform (FCT) which operates on the feature space.
 According to Fig.~\ref{fig:pipe_p1}, we extract the feature before the convolution that projects the feature dimension to image dimension and the PixelShuffle, and denote it as $\hat{\boldsymbol{F}_l}$ and $\hat{\boldsymbol{F}_h}$.
 The learnable FCT module is defined as